CameronDiver/Minereum/README.md

 ## Install
 * Ensure you have installed Geth and set up an account
 * Ensure you have installed Ethminer and checked it runs correctly
-* Clone the repositiory `git clone https://github.com/CameronDiver/RunEthereumMiner.git`
+* Clone the repository `git clone https://github.com/CameronDiver/RunEthereumMiner.git`
 * Move into the `RunEthereumMiner` directory
 * Run the command `python runminer.py -h` to view the usage options